• About Us

 Washington Traffic Ticket Penalties

-In addition to the fines and fees a ticket brings, there are other penalties Washington motorists must be aware of.
+In addition to the Washington traffic fine and fees a ticket brings, there are other penalties Washington motorists must be aware of.
 If the court finds that you are a reckless, dangerous, or otherwise irresponsible driver, you could have your license suspended or revoked.

 License Suspension is the temporary loss of your driving privileges.
 Once you take care of all the requirements (outstanding fees, for example) as handed down by the court, the suspension can be lifted and you may resume driving again.
 Another way to get your license suspended in Washington is if you earn too many tickets in a certain amount of time.
 Getting 6 traffic violations in a 12-month period means your license will be suspended for a period of 60 days.